 One of the primary responsibilities of a commissioner is to develop a balanced budget and provide adequate resources to deliver county services.
 What has been one of the biggest challenges in that area?

-What has your county been doing to enhance the state-county partnership?
+How have you or what has your county been doing to participate in the state-county partnership?

 Could you discuss your involvement with CCAO as well as the benefits of being an active member?